tkim/EasyMSX/source/index.rst

 EasyMSX Documentation
 #####################

 The EasyMSX code samples are various projects to demonstrate how Bloomberg EMSX API along with other Bloomberg API and industry standard algorithms can be implemented for building and implementing an efficient trading environment.

 The EasyMSX wrapper is a code sample that can be compiled into a library.
 The EasyMSX are set of files to build a project that demonstrates one possible way to build caching data or a starting place to work with Bloomberg EMSX API.

+The EMSX API is just another service in Bloomberg API V3.
+The Bloomberg API follows an event-driven asynchronous API paradigm.

+The Bloomberg API is lightweight, thread safe and maintains extensible service-oriented data model.
+The Bloomberg API generally understands the concept of subscription and request-response services.

 Please note this is not a compiled binary.
 This is a CODE SAMPLE.
 There is no SLA (Service Level Agreement) or quality assessment or guarantees.